iris-beckham/css-box-model-warmup/README.md

 ## Fork and clone this repo

-## Change the code to make the browser resemble this snapshot.
+## Change the CSS code to make the browser resemble this snapshot.

 ![Doge](assets/screenshot2.png)